 MOTO Thanks The Shadowy Men

 MOTO (aka "Masters Of The Obvious"), a Chicago-based drum & guitar duo, also give a little "thank you" for the guys on their single Magic Words.
-This single was carried in the Shadowy Men mail-order catalogs, and the drummer was the bride in the wedding that Shadowy Men recorded Just Married as a wedding favor.
+This single was carried in the Shadowy Men mail-order catalogs, and the drummer was the bride in the wedding that Shadowy Men recorded Just Marred as a wedding favor.
 Click on the images to see 'em bigger.

 True "Et Cetera"